viniciustvf/ExercisesJAVA/README.md

 14 - Vector exercise where i store tenant data in vectors corresponding to rooms.

 15 - My first exercise with compositions and enums.
 Control orders and order items.

+16 - Board game with two players and 20 steps.